Checklist for Accessible TikTok Videos

 Start by activating your device's screen reader to review how your video is presented.
 Pay attention to how captions are read aloud, confirm that alt text provides meaningful descriptions rather than generic placeholders, and check that interactive elements like buttons or links are properly labeled [1][2].

-During editing, tools like WebAIM can help ensure your text overlays meet the WCAG-required 4.5:1 contrast ratio [1].
+During editing, tools like WebAIM can help check whether text overlays meet the WCAG-required 4.5 to 1 contrast ratio [1].
 It’s also smart to view your video on different devices and in varying lighting conditions to ensure it’s visible in all environments [1].

 Test your videos with accessibility settings enabled, such as closed captions, text-to-speech functionality, and screen reader compatibility [1].
-Preview your content with captions turned on to ensure they sync correctly, are easy to read, and don’t interfere with other visuals.
-This thorough testing helps identify barriers before your video goes live.
-And it’s worth the effort - videos with accessibility features see a 28% higher completion rate [1].
+Preview your content with captions turned on so you can catch timing, readability, and overlap issues before publishing.

 Once internal testing is done, gather feedback from your audience to refine your approach.